 Here are a couple real-world examples for you.
 Let's first look at a Cessna 172, which has a 36 foot wingspan.
 When the 172 is on the ground, its wing is about 7 feet off the ground, or 20% of the span length.
 Scroll up to the diagram above, and you can see that just before you touch down in a 172, your induced drag is reduced to 60% of your normal induced drag.

-Now let's look at a low-wing aircraft, the Piper Warrior.
+Now let's look at a low-wing aircraft (and one of my favorites), the Piper Warrior.
 The Warrior has a 35 foot wingspan, and when it's on the ground, its wing is about 3.5 feet off the ground, which is about 10% of the span length.
 So just before you touch down in a Warrior, your induced drag reduced to only 40% of your normal induced drag.
 That's significant, and it's also why you float so much as you land in a low wing airplane.

 Ground Effect: The Best Friend Of Some Aircraft